 Chapman University is a member of the Independent Colleges of Southern California, the Association of American Colleges and Universities, the College Entrance Examination Board, the Western College Association, the Association of Independent California Colleges and Universities, the American Council on Education, the American Association of Colleges for Teacher Education, and the Division of Higher Education of the Christian Church (Disciples of Christ).
 The School of Law is a member of the Association of American Law Schools (AALS).

-U.S. News & World Report has ranked Chapman in the top tier of 128 western comprehensive colleges and universities for the last fiften years.
+U.S. News & World Report has ranked Chapman in the top tier of Western comprehensive colleges and universities for the last 17 years.
 In student selectivity, Chapman ranks first, a direct tribute to the quality of our students.
 Recognizing Chapman’s focus on values and ethics, the university has been listed in the highly respected Templeton Guide: Colleges That Encourage Character Development.
-Recognition of the quality of a Chapman education is also reflected in that fact that since 1993 we have established more than 50 endowed chairs and professorships and have received grants from the nation’s most prestigious foundations.
+Recognition of the quality of a Chapman education is also reflected in the fact that since 1993 we have established more than 50 endowed chairs and professorships and have received grants from the nation’s most prestigious foundations.
 The media have recognized Chapman’s value as well: The Orange County Register has called Chapman “one of the hottest private schools in California,” and The Washington Post lists Chapman among the “hidden gems” in U.S. higher education.

 One of the most distinguishing aspects of a Chapman education is the ethical emphasis that underscores all academic and student life programs.
 Students are challenged to think, examine their values and prepare for their future considering how the world might be a better place, having lived.